mtoquinn/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+I used the basic pipeline from the lessons as a starting point.
+First, I grayscaled the image and then applied a gaussian blurring filter before running canny.
+Then I applied a mask before running it through a hough transform.
+Then the weighted_image function was applied and the result was output.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+To get a single line on on the left and right I found the average slope for each side by splitting the pts at the center of the mask.
+I then found the midpoint for each side and used that and the slope to find the point at the very bottom of the image and the top of the mask (denoted left_bot_x and left_top_x).
+I then added line from the bottom point to the midpoint and the midpoint to the top point for each side.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+In general it works well as a rudimentary system.
+Image was included to show how the system works

 ![alt text][image1]